J. E. B. Seely, 1st Baron Mottistone: Early political career

 Along with Winston Churchill and Lord Hugh Cecil he attacked the Balfour government's neglect of the Army.
 He was a strong believer in free trade and was unhappy with the Unionist (Conservative) Party's increasing support for Tariff Reform (protectionism).
 He also opposed the Balfour government's support for the use of Chinese Slavery in South Africa.
 He left the Conservative Party in March 1904 mainly over these two issues and challenged the Conservative Party to oppose him running as an Independent Conservative at the 1904 Isle of Wight by-election.
 They declined and he was returned unopposed.

 He was narrowly elected Liberal MP for Liverpool Abercromby at the 1906 general election.

 Seely was promoted to the rank of lieutenant-colonel in the Hampshire Yeomanry on 20 June 1907, and to colonel on 31 March 1908; he was therefore known as "Colonel Seely" during his time as a politician before the First World War.

 Under-Secretary of State

 In 1908, the new Prime Minister H. H. Asquith appointed him Under-Secretary of State for the Colonies, in place of Winston Churchill who had been promoted to the Cabinet.
 According to the Dictionary of National Biography, "Since his chief, Lord Crewe, was in the Lords, important work fell to the under-secretary, in particular the South Africa Act 1909, which brought about the Union of South Africa."
 He became a member of the Privy Council in 1909.
-Seely was also amongst those Liberals who strongly supported Lloyd George's budgets of 1909 and 1910.
+Seely was also amongst those Liberals who strongly supported Lloyd George's budgets of 1909 and 1910 together with other social reforms carried out by the government such as old-age pensions.

 Seely was defeated for Abercromby at the January 1910 general election and returned to Parliament for Ilkeston in Derbyshire at a by-election in March 1910, holding that seat until 1922.
 In October 1910, he was awarded the Territorial Decoration.